Samsung/tizen-docs/docs/application/native/tutorials/process/debugging-app.md

 - In the **Project Explorer** view, right-click the project and select **Debug As > Tizen Native Application - Attach**.

+> [!NOTE]
-  Note that the source code of the project must be related to the application that is running on the target.
+> The source code of the project must be related to the application that is running on the target.
+Also, once the attach happens, the debugger can stop at an arbitrary address that belongs to the internal code of the main loop, hence its code might not be visible.
+In this case, you can add a breakpoint in the application code which can be hit later on, and click **Continue** to resume debugging.

 <a name="remote"></a>
 ## Remote Debugging